 Another spring fashion trend of 1935 was to wear a double breasted waistcoat with a single breasted suit and notched lapels.
 Usually, double breasted vests were worn with a peaked lapel.
 Today, they are rarely seen, unless they are made bespoke.
 Interestingly, I stumbled upon Sutlers, which is primarily a provider for period costumes.
 Fortunately, they offer a range of customizable double breasted waistcoats for very affordable prices.
 Considering that it is so difficult to find these vests, this company seems well worth a try.

 The Plaid Sportscoat

-Last but not least, let’s look at this plaid odd jacket.
-The buttoning point seems to be rather high and the slanting pockets, the rough homespun tweed as well as the two cuff buttons underline the countyesque character of the coat.
-In combination with a printed silk scarf, and some plain trousers and the monk shoes, you should have a splendid spring outfit.
+Last, but not least, let’s look at this plaid odd jacket.
+The buttoning point seems to be rather high and the slanting pockets, the rough homespun tweed, as well as the two cuff buttons underline the countyesque character of the coat.
+In combination with a printed silk scarf and some plain trousers with the monk shoes, you should have a splendid spring outfit.

 We hope to have inspired you to incorporate some new details into your spring wardrobe and now you should go outside and enjoy the spring weather!